 \subsubsection{Qualitative results.}

 Some visualization results are presented in Fig.~\ref{vis-result}, where we can observe that the baseline model can achieve excellent segmentation results.
-Nevertheless, some failed predictions occur when there exist spinal diseases, especially sacral lumbarization and lumbar sacralization.
-Besides, the image's resolution of Z direction is closely related to the results and a lower resolution leads to worse results.
-How to maintain a reasonable performance for a low resolution is a research challenge.
-Image superresolution \cite{peng2020saint} might be worth exploring.
+Nevertheless, some failed predictions occur when spinal diseases exist, especially sacral lumbarization and lumbar sacralization.
+Besides, the image's resolution of Z direction is closely related to the results, and a lower resolution leads to worse results.
+Maintaining a reasonable performance for a low resolution is a research challenge.
+Image superresolution \citep{peng2020saint} might be worth exploring.